dennyzhang/code.dennyzhang.com/implement-trie-prefix-tree/README.md

             """
             node = self.root
             for ch in word:
-                children = node.children
-                if ch not in children:
+                if ch not in node.children:
                     return False
-                node = children[ch]
+                node = node.children[ch]
             return node.is_word

         def startsWith(self, prefix):